GitHubWestie/Milestone-Project-Two/README.md

 ### Structure

-A single page layout containg title, how to play section and then the game area.
+A single page layout containing title, how to play section and the game area.

 #### Page Goals